Thomas Dolby: A Map of the Floating City

-Map of the Floating City game
+A Map of the Floating City game

-In June 2011 Dolby announced the Map of the Floating City game, a multiplayer online game that shares a title with the full-length album release planned to follow after the game's conclusion.
+In June 2011 Dolby announced the game A Map of the Floating City, a multiplayer online game that shares a title with the full-length album release planned to follow after the game's conclusion.
 In Dolby's own words, "The Floating City is set against a dystopian vision of the 1940s that might have existed had WWII turned out a lot differently."
 Survivors explore a fictional Google map, forming tribes and trading relics amidst a bizarre sea-going barter society.
 As they struggle to unravel the enigma that is The Floating City, players can haggle over merchandise and music downloads, including brand new songs from A Map of the Floating City, Dolby's first album in 20 years, scheduled to be released following the climax of the game.
 The game was played from June through August 2011, and included elements of trading, mystery, competition, and co-operation.
 Players earned free song downloads, and the winning team or "tribe" was awarded a private performance from Dolby.